saidur-nashville/Simple-Blog-Site/README.md

 # README

 This is a simple photo gallery with authentication (Devise) and ActiveAdmin for administration.
 I didn't get too deep into Devise authentication.
 It can be improved.
+Make sure you have the latest version of Devise and all other dependencies.

 Things you may want to cover: